Kolyvagin Derivatives of Modular Points on Elliptic Curves: DERIVATIVES

 We define $A_{n}$ to be a non-split Cartan subgroup of $\Gn$.
 This is a cyclic subgroup of order $p^{n+1}+p^{n}$.
 We then let $L_{n}$ be the subfield of $F_{n}$ fixed by $A_{n}$.

-\begin{theorem} \thlabel{big} Let $p>2$ be a prime.
-Let $E/\Q$ and $A/\Q$ be elliptic curves of conductor $N_{E}$ and $N_{A}$ respectively and let $F$ be as defined above.
-Assume that: \begin{enumerate} \item $A$ does not have potentially good supersingular reduction for any prime of additive reduction, \item $E$ has either split multiplicative reduction at $p$ with $p \nmid \ord_{p}(\Delta_{E})$, non-split multiplicative reduction at $p$ or good ordinary non-anomalous reduction at $p$, \item The degree of any isogeny of $A$ defined over $\Q$ is coprime to $N_{E}$, \item $\tau_{F,A,p}$ is surjective, \item $\overline{\rho}_{\Q,E,p}$ is surjective, \item Any prime $\ell$ of bad reduction of $E$ and good reduction of $A$ such that $\ell \neq p$ has $a_{\ell}(A)^{2}-4\ell$ square modulo $p$. \end{enumerate} Then there exists an element of order $p^{n}$ in $\Sel^{p^{n}}(E/L_{n})$. \end{theorem}
+\begin{theorem} \thlabel{big} Let $E/\Q$ and $A/\Q$ be elliptic curves of conductor $N_{E}$ and $N_{A}$ respectively.
+Let $p>2$ be a prime of multiplicative reduction for $A$ such that $\ord_{p}(\Delta_{A})=1$ and let $F$ be as defined above.
+Assume that: \begin{enumerate} \item $A$ does not have potentially good supersingular reduction for any prime of additive reduction; \item $E$ has either split multiplicative reduction at $p$ with $p \nmid \ord_{p}(\Delta_{E})$, non-split multiplicative reduction at $p$, or good ordinary non-anomalous reduction at $p$; \item The degree of any isogeny of $A$ defined over $\Q$ is coprime to $N_{E}$; \item $\tau_{F,A,p}$ is surjective; \item $\overline{\rho}_{\Q,E,p}$ is surjective; \item Any prime $\ell$ of bad reduction for $E$ and good reduction for $A$ has $a_{\ell}(A)^{2}-4\ell$ square modulo $p$. \end{enumerate} Then there exists an element of order $p^{n}$ in $\Sel^{p^{n}}(E/L_{n})$. \end{theorem}